a-marionette/Auto-Highlighter/README.md

 	* Default higlight mode - Select in Burp Tab
 	* Explicit highlight mode - Select a color from the apporpriate dropdown menu
 * Use the context menu to invoke either mode
+* Ensure Burp Suite loaded exceptions_fix.py (included, by ) in a Modules directory you define (Project Options)

 ### Features